ROBERT AUSTIN

 In 1858-9, Austin led a survey party (consisting of Higgins, Duckham, Cook, Cook, Nichol and Donovan) through the Preston and Balingup areas.

-Austin tried in vain for the remainder of his life to get recognition for the discovery of the Murchison goldfields but the closest he got was in a letter from John Forrest which stated:
+Austin tried in vain for the remainder of his life to get recognition for the discovery of the Murchison goldfields but the closest he got was in a letter from John Forrest that stated:

-‘… your opinion as to the existence of a goldfield in that locality being fully vindicated after a lapse of 40 years, must afford you much gratification.’
+' your opinion as to the existence of a goldfield in that locality being fully vindicated after a lapse of 40 years, must afford you much gratification.'

 Robert Austin has almost been forgotten by history with his name being remembered only by a street in Cue and by Lake Austin, which by a quirk of fate was the site of a very successful gold mine.